 Xylella fastidiosa is a bacterial disease with many sub species and strains not known to occur in the UK.

 In mainland Europe, most notably France (Corsica and mainland France) and Italy there have been several outbreaks of different sub-species which have led to significant impacts on plants both in the wider environment and those grown commercially for olive production.
-In 2016 Xylella was detected in Spain for the first time on cherry trees in a nursery.
+In 2016 Xylella was detected in Spain for the first time on cherry trees in a nursery on the Balearic Islands.
+It was found for the first time on mainland Spain in 2017, in almond trees.
 Although EU regulated, there remains some concern about the risk of introduction to the UK via infected host plants imported as plants for planting considered to be the most likely pathway for entry.
 The disease is spread by insects that feed on the xylem fluid, that is the vessel of the plant which carries water.
 This includes the widespread and common meadow spittlebug, which is the principle insect spreading the disease in Italy and France.

 Xylella fastidiosa sub species multiplex